vsajip/kscript/README.md

 The text processing mode can be enabled with `-t` or `--text`.
 If so, `kscript` will
 * declare `com.github.holgerbrandl:kscript:1.2.3` as dependency for the script
 * import the  `kscript.*` namespace
-* Define variable `val lines = kscript.text.StreamUtilKt.resolveArgFile(args)` which returns an iterator over the lines in the first input argument of the script, or the standard input if no arguments are provided to the script
+* Define variable `val lines = kscript.text.StreamUtilKt.resolveArgFile(args)` which returns an iterator over the lines in the first input argument of the script, or the standard input if no file arguments are provided to the script

 This allows for `sed`/`awk`/`perl`-like constructs such as